 Ancestry

 Principal component analysis was performed on unpruned ABCD data with the conservative Hardy-Weinberg flag using PLINK (Purcell et al., 2007).
 Prior work identified the first eight principal components (PCs) as the optimal number to account for ancestry in this sample (J. Zhu and M. Hyat, personal communication, February 2024).
-Samples were separated into three ancestry groups (African, American admixed, and European) using a random forest model with a probability threshold of 0.7 (J. Zhu and M. Hyat, personal communication, February 2024).
-After applying this threshold, genetic data was available for 3307 participants (2299 European ancestry, 517 African ancestry, 491 American admixed ancestry) in year four.
+Samples were separated into three ancestry groups (African, American admixed, and European) using a random forest model derived from combining the ABCD dataset with the HapMap3 reference dataset, and using population labels from the HapMap3 to assign continental super-population level ancestry labels with a probability threshold of 0.7 (J. Zhu and M. Hyat, personal communication, February 2024).
+After applying this threshold, genetic data was available for 3307 participants (2299 European ancestry, 517 African ancestry, 491 American admixed ancestry) in the currently released version of year four data.

 Genetic Relatedness